cmendozab/BadBankGoogleLogin/README.md

 - [ ] Hide menu items before login in to the BadBank.
 - [ ] Complete the integration of the middle tier (server) properly.
 - [ ] Add a database to add new users and maybe even operations per users.
-- [ ] Add basic reports capabilities suchs historical data.
+- [ ] Add basic reports capabilities such as historical data.

 # License information:
 > MIT License